 Some 25 years after retirement, Jim is still a minor celebrity around town.
 No matter where he goes, Jim undoubtedly will run into a former student or athlete.
 While each conversation is unique, the common thread that runs through them all is gratitude.
 One time Jim and Diane were on a remote trail in Bryce National Park in Utah, and a hiker walking the opposite way asked, “Are you Jim Brandt?”
 An ongoing family joke comes from his daughter-in-law.
 She says that, although she lives over 40 miles away from Grand Ledge, she can’t go anywhere without running into someone who knows Coach Brandt.
 It turns out that after 36 years in education, the Brandt name means something: It means sacrifice, it means integrity and it means character.

 Of the millions of high school coaches who could have been chosen to represent character, I selected Jim Brandt because, to me, he was the classic example of a positive role model.
 Without him, I would not have received a Ph.D. or achieved my potential.
 When I met Mr. Brandt, I was a high school sophomore with a 2.3 GPA.
 With no goals or direction, our school counselors were already guiding me towards a career at the local automobile plant.
 Mr. Brandt was the first person to talk to me about goals and attending college.
 Day after day, he would walk me down the hall and tell me inspirational stories.
 Years later, he attended my college graduation.
 When I got married, he was there.
 When my father died, he was there.
-Each and every year, I receive a Christmas card in the mail from Jim and Diane.
+Every year, I receive a Christmas card in the mail from Jim and Diane.
 That’s what impact looks like.

 I used to think that my relationship with Coach Brandt was unique.
 However, I have since learned that every Grand Ledge athlete who ran for him has similar feelings and stories.
 That’s because he is a man of great character who went out of his way to give all of us the optimal environment to succeed on the track and in life.
 People always say that sport teaches character.
 However, research tells us that this isn’t true.
 The reality is that coaches teach character and build the leaders of tomorrow.
 My wish for you is that you will have at least one coach who positively impacts your life the way Jim Brandt did for me, and for so many in Grand Ledge, Michigan.